How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Preliminaries

 \subsection{Fairness Metrics}

-Here, we consider four of the most popular definitions of fairness.
+Here, we consider four of the most popular definitions of fairness: \emph{demographic parity} (Definition~\ref{def:dp}), \emph{false positive rate} (Definition~\ref{def:fpr}), \emph{true positive rate} (Definition~\ref{def:tpr}), and \emph{equalised odds} (Definition~\ref{def:eo}).
 With fairness, the objective is to ensure that a probability, or a collection thereof, is equalised between subgroups identified within the protected group.
 Therefore, we can view this as a minimisation problem.
 For simplicity, we define $f(\boldsymbol{x})=1$ as a \textit{positive outcome} and $f(\boldsymbol{x})=0$ as a \textit{negative outcome}.
+In order to refer to different definitions of fairness in a general sense, we specify a \emph{fairness set} (Definition~\ref{def:fairness_set}).
+We do this purely for notation purposes as it allows us to refer to all fairness metrics in a general way.